KircleR2/tostomain/csrf-fix-instructions.md

 # CSRF Token Mismatch Fix for Digital Ocean

-This document provides instructions for fixing the CSRF token mismatch error that occurs during user registration and login on the Digital Ocean App Platform.
+This document provides instructions for fixing the CSRF token mismatch error that occurs during user registration, login, password recovery, and dashboard operations on the Digital Ocean App Platform.

 ## Changes Made

-1. Updated the Vue.js registration and login forms to fetch the CSRF token before submitting the form
+1. Updated all Vue.js components to fetch the CSRF token before submitting forms or making API calls:
+   - RegisterForm.vue
+   - LoginForm.vue
+   - RecoveryPasswordForm.vue
+   - Dashboard.vue (including all dashboard API calls)

-2. Added `withCredentials: true` to axios requests to ensure cookies are sent
+2. Added `withCredentials: true` to all axios requests to ensure cookies are sent

 3. Updated the axios configuration in bootstrap.js to include credentials by default

-4. Temporarily excluded the `/api/register` and `/api/login` endpoints from CSRF verification (for debugging)
+4. Temporarily excluded all API endpoints from CSRF verification (for debugging):
+   - /api/register
+   - /api/login
+   - /api/recovery-password
+   - /api/dashboard
+   - /api/store-points
+   - /api/gifts
+   - /api/buy-product

 5. Updated the TrustProxies middleware to trust all proxies

 ## Deployment Instructions